MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 We want to empower you with transparency and flexibility when it comes to your recurring payments.
 Currently, your customer can view upcoming payments in the app up to 8 days in advance, regardless of whether the payment was sent 30 or 60 days earlier.
 However, from the moment we transition to One Platform, we're excited to announce that customers will be able to see your upcoming payment 35 days in advance, if you send it that early.

-**Recommendation:** If 35 days of payment visibility in the app is too long for you, we recommend sending a payment closer to due date.
+:star: **Recommendation:** If 35 days of payment visibility in the app is too long for you, we recommend sending a payment closer to due date.

 ### 2.2 Update existing payment